-20. On receipt of the memorandum of appeal, the Registrar shall fix a date and time for the hearing of the appeal and shall give notice thereof in writing to the clerk of the Court of First Instance and to each of the parties.
+20. On receipt of the memorandum of appeal, the Registrar shall fix a date and time for the hearing of the appeal and shall give notice thereof in writing to the clerk of a Master and to each of the parties.